Pages

 If you follow the trend in the crochet world, you probably know that the super scarves are really hot right now!
 Super Scarves are regular scarves, but wider and longer as the traditional ones.

-"Go with the Flow" Super Scarf has a nice drape and a wonderful texture made with a combination of front and back crossed double crochet stitches.
+The "Go with the Flow" Super Scarf is a beautiful crochet scarf that was has a nice drape and a wonderful texture made with a combination of front and back crossed double crochet stitches.

 *Disclaimer: This post includes affiliate links and at no additional cost to you, I might earn a small commission if you decide to purchase through these links.
 Thank you!